Sprite Stencil Overlay Breakdown

 Render Player Overlay

-Then, we need to render the Player (again, since the Default Layer Mask includes that layer too), using another RenderObjects feature.
-This time testing against the value in the buffer, and overriding the material to show our overlay :
+Now we need to render the Player (for a second time - since the Default Layer Mask includes that layer too), using another RenderObjects feature.
+This time testing against the value in the buffer (Equal comparison), and overriding the material to show our overlay :

 - Name : Render Player Overlay